pnp/graph-connectors-samples/samples/nodejs-typescript-food-catalog/readme.md

 - Clone repo
 - Open repo in VSCode
+- On macOS, make the devtunnel.sh script, executable, by running in command line: `chmod +x ./scripts/devtunnel.sh`
 - Press <kbd>F5</kbd>, follow the sign in prompts
 - Wait for all tasks to complete